-Congratulations to the following individuals and companies who have been selected by the adjudication panel as Finalists for the 30th Annual ASTech Awards.
-Winners will be announced Nov.
+Congratulations to the following individuals and companies who have been selected by the adjudication panel as Winners and Finalists for the 30th Annual ASTech Awards.
+Winners were announced Nov.
 1 at SAIT at the ASTech Awards and NextGen Innovators Showcase.

 Long wait times and geographical barriers are common problems facing Albertans trying to access counselling for addiction and mental health issues.
 Dr. Agyapong developed Text4Mood, a program for those in need to self-subscribe to receive daily supportive text messages.
 The program has shown clinical effectiveness in two randomized pilot trials.
 Read more.